azarketa/Thermodynamics-theoretical-pills/source/Magnitudes_and_properties.md

 ---

 (subsec_conversion_extensive_intensive)=
-### From Extensive to Intensive: Reference Conversions
+### From extensive to intensive: reference conversions

 Extensive magnitudes can be turned into intensive ones by dividing them by a **reference extensive**: volume, mass, or amount of substance.